alexandra-sof/reverse-polish-notation/README.md

 ## Converting from Infix to Postfix notation
-**Shunting yard algorithm** was invented by Edsger Dijkstra and it is one of the most famous algorithm for converting expressions from infix form to postfix form.
+**Shunting yard algorithm** was invented by Edsger Dijkstra and is one of the most famous algorithm for converting expressions from infix form to postfix form.
 The algorithm is stack-based.
 For the conversion there are two String variables (input and output) and a stack that holds operators pending to be added to the output.
 The program reads each symbol in order and performs an action based on that symbol.

 **Shunting yard algorithm pseudocode**
 ```